 Skip to content

-Chapter 2: The link element
+Chapter 2: The link and style elements

 The rel attribute